fruiti-ltd/instawire/README.md

 # InstaWire

 Spin up your own private VPN service in any AWS region.

+**PLEASE NOTE** This creates resources in your AWS account and you may be charged until you stop your service.
+Use at your own risk/wallet.

 ![terraform graph](docs/terraform_graph.svg "Terraform Graph")